kedacore/keda-docs/content/docs/2.8/scalers/redis-cluster-lists.md

   - Both the hostname, username and password fields need to be set to the names of the environment variables in the target deployment that contain the host name, username and password respectively.
 - `listName` - Name of the Redis List that you want to monitor.
 - `listLength` - Average target value to trigger scaling actions.
+- `activationListLength` - Target value for activating the scaler.
+Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional)
 - `enableTLS` - Allow a connection to a redis queue using tls.
 (Values: `true`, `false`, Default: `false`, Optional)

 Some parameters could be provided using environmental variables, instead of setting them directly in metadata.
 Here is a list of parameters you can use to retrieve values from environment variables: